andyzfchen/truncatedSVD/README.md

 ### Installation

-The code was written entirely in Python using standard packages.

 ### Datasets

 The datasets have been converted into a convenient format and can be accessed [here](https://drive.google.com/drive/folders/1tHrUILY_NBKDPmNYOaEpWnc9-1US9DEB).
 Note that a few of the datasets had to be converted from a sparse into dense format.